 Not just potholes, bumps and concrete parking guards, but moving obstacles like small animals, fast-moving bicycles, and the occasional kid playing on the street (stay alert for children running out from between parked cars), too.
 You also need to be extra diligent when reversing in dark environments.

 This basic tip is a no-brainer that’s easy to forget when there’s a long line of honking cars behind you.
 Having a good eye for these obstacles, as well as a firm grasp of your car’s dimensions, will ensure you never needlessly damage your ride while backing up.

-4) Make sure wheels are pointed in the right direction
+4) Make sure the wheels are pointed in the right direction.

 Before you step on the gas pedal and start moving backward, make sure your wheels are pointed in the proper direction.
 It takes a little getting used to for beginners, especially those with less than impressive hand-eye coordination or spatial awarenes.